rferguson22/Gaussian-Process/README.md

 # Gaussian Process with PSO Length Scale Optimisation

 This Python script generates a **Gaussian Process (GP)** using **Particle Swarm Optimisation (PSO)** to optimise the length scale from a novel loss function.
-See the accompanying paper: [*Data‑driven Approach for Interpolation of Sparse Data*](https://arxiv.org/abs/2505.01473).

 ---
 ## Input Data Assumptions